microsoft/aed-go-learn-content/data-types/includes/6-solution.md

-# Solutions - Data Types Challenge
+# Solution - Data Types Challenge

 Here you can find one solution for the previous challenges.